editmodelabs/editmode-react/README.md

 #### Rendering a chunk:

 If you have already created the chunk you would like to render on the Editmode CMS, you can simply pass the identifier as a prop and begin editing.
-You can provide default content as a fallback should anything go wrong trying to retrieve the data from the API:
+You can also provide default content as a fallback should anything go wrong trying to retrieve the data from the API:

 ```
 import { Chunk } from "editmode-react";